BA (Hons) Placement year available

-Combine film and media theory with practical skills including film-making, animation and digital publishing on our Film and Media degree in Cambridge.
+Combine film and media theory with practical skills including film-making, animation and digital publishing.

 Study at an award-winning university